scrogson/ambitious/examples/chat/README.md

 Connecting to 127.0.0.1:9999...
 Connected!
 Type /help for commands.

-Welcome to DREAM Chat!
+Welcome to Starlang Chat!
 Use /nick <name> to set your nickname.

 > /nick alice
 [Nickname set to 'alice']